ubirch/ubirch-testkit/README.md

 **If you have already received pre-programmed testkit hardware from UBIRCH, you can directly head over to [the TestKit manual](TestKit.md) and follow the Quick Start for rapid UBIRCHING.**

 If you want to setup your own testkit hardware, read on.

+---
+ **INFO**

+This firmware currently only supports pysense and pytrack version 1.x.
+If you have a pysense or pytrack v2.x, you can switch to branch [pysense-2-update](https://github.com/ubirch/ubirch-testkit/tree/pysense-2-update).
+However, the firmware on that branch has not been tested yet.

+ ---

 ## Setting up your own testkit hardware
 ### Required hardware